KatherineMichel/digital-commonplace/tools-python-and-django-small-project-links.md

 https://www.youtube.com/watch?v=lmP75mp3-Rg | How to Instantly Publish Data to the Internet with Datasette | Simon Willison @ PyBay2018 - YouTube
 https://twitter.com/simonw/status/1315715789471670274 | Simon Willison on Twitter: "Notes, links and notebook from my #JupyterCon2020 session on Datasette and sqlite-utils this morning: https://t.co/3y2rLcS7qn - I live-coded a SQLite database containing earthquakes from last week using data from USGS" / Twitter https://twitter.com/simonw/status/1283123754059456512 | Simon Willison on Twitter: "Just gave a talk about @datasetteproj at @djangolondon - here are my notes from the talk, with additional links from things we talked about in the Q&amp;A at the bottom https://t.co/CMMGukpV9o" / Twitter

+## Datasette Talk

+https://twitter.com/simonw/status/1418275153956413440 | Simon Willison on Twitter: "Realized I never posted the video from my PyGotham talk last year: Datasette - an ecosystem of tools for working with small data Here's the video, plus a transcript with additional links and code examples https://t.co/GdKc1sIoNB" / Twitter

 ## Dogsheep